lansea/nabe/README.markdown

            markdown: '...' }
         ]

-#### tests
+## tests

 There's a basic tests suite to make sure it's working properly, you can run them if you want.

     npm test nabe

 It runs `vows tests/*.js --spec` to run the simple test suite that quickly validates different json response from the server.

+You'll need to install devDependencies to be able to run the test suite

+  npm install nabe --dev
+  npm test nabe

 Relatedly, you can set `npm config set npat true`.
-Enable this flag to run tests of every module you install (then install with --no-npat).
+Enable this flag to run tests of every module you install (then install with --no-npat if needed).

 ## deployment